TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 absRefPrefix
 ============

-.. tlo-config:: absRefPrefix
+.. t3-tlo-config:: absRefPrefix

-   :Data type: :ref:`data-type-string`
+   :Data type: :t3-data-type:`string`
    :Special value: "auto"

    If set the string is prepended to all relative links that TYPO3 generates.